sparkflows/sparkflows-docs/docs/databricks/browsing-tables.rst

    :align: center
    :width: 60%

-Select the relevant ``connection`` to use it for browing the Databricks Schema.
+Select the relevant ``connection``
 ----------------------

+It will use it for viewing the Databrick database & Tables available.

 .. figure:: ../_assets/configuration/databricks_database.PNG
    :alt: Databricks
    :align: center
    :width: 60%

-Select ``CLUSTER`` tab to see detail informations of databrick cluster
+Select ``CLUSTER`` tab
 -----------------------

+It will show detail informations of databrick cluster

 .. figure:: ../_assets/configuration/databricks_cluster_details.PNG
    :alt: Databricks